whitneyburton/portfolios/students/1711-back/ellen-cornelius/20180228-ellen-cornelius-m2.markdown

 *I really liked the Rails Mini Project too because of the choose your own adventure option and freedom to build whatever you wanted within some constraints.*

 What did you learn from your independent projects?
 *I have to be better about staying disciplined and work harder if I want to get everything done that I set out to do.
-Follow through is key, I found myself losing some motivation near the end of Job Tracker and Rails Mini :(*
+Finishing is key, I found myself losing some motivation near the end of Job Tracker and Rails Mini :( They were also ungraded and I didn't have a partner to be accountable to, so that made it harder for me to follow through at the end.*

 What did you learn from your paired projects?
 *In BikeShare I felt like I really improved on my workflow.
-I also learned a ton about forms, links, rails helpers and dove deeper into the documentation and really solidified my CRUD process.*
+I also learned a ton about forms, links, rails helpers and dove deeper into the documentation and really solidified my CRUD process.
+I would still like to get better at ActiveRecord and SQL.
+AR is something I still feel like I'm randomly guessing things.*

 ## Community